Project detail

 Managers expect trainers to give full marks, but the current scoring input is pointless and slows completion.
 Unnecessary for what is essentially a compliance checkbox, but the current system requires more typing, more time wasted.

-Filling repetetive details causing delay
+Filling repetitive details causing delay

 Crew trainers are expected to fill details like Trainee name, coach Name and dates multiple times everytime they verify trainees for every station.